iTwin/itwinjs-core/docs/bis/intro/imodel-bridges.md

 - Bridges may run on a pre-determined schedule, or on an event that the source data has changed.
 - Bridges store a mapping of source Ids to Ids in iModels. to create a "back-link" from data in iModels to its source application.
 - Multiple bridges (called *jobs*) may target the iModel.
-- Each "job generates data that is isolated from all other jobs' data.
+- Each job generates data that is isolated from all other jobs' data.
 The resulting combined iModel is partitioned at the Subject level of the iModel; each Bridge job has its own Subject.
 - Bridges jobs *hold the locks* for all of their data, so it may not be modified by other iModel applications.

 ## Data Alignment